jalangle/ghtns/_posts/2022-06-16-walkabout.md

 ---
-Title: Walkabout in Lower Queen Anne
+title: Walkabout in Lower Queen Anne
 ---

 Went for a short walk through the area bounded by Prospect St, Mercer St, 99 and Queen Anne Ave.
 I